-- DELEGATES authority to the Chief Executive Officer to consider any submissions received and to determine whether to proceed with the lease, ensuring that the reasons for such a decision are recorded; - Subject to final satisfactory negotiations being carried out by the Chief Executive Officer and approval from the Department of Planning, Lands and Heritage, AUTHORISES the Mayor and Chief Executive Officer to affix the common seal and execute the lease in accordance with the Execution of Documents Policy. - DELEGATES authority to the Chief Executive Officer to approve future variations to the lease as required for the sole purpose of adding or removing joint lessees to the lease.
+- to determine whether to proceed with the lease, ensuring that the reasons for such a decision are recorded; - 5.
+Subject to final satisfactory negotiations being carried out by the Chief Executive Officer and approval from the Department of Planning, Lands and Heritage, AUTHORISES the Mayor and Chief Executive Officer to affix the common seal and execute the lease in accordance with the Execution of Documents Policy. - 6.
+DELEGATES authority to the Chief Executive Officer to approve future variations to the lease as required for the sole purpose of adding or removing joint lessees to the lease.